“Count your blessings, name them one by one. Count your blessings, see what God has done.”

 7 Things I Do on a Sunday Night

 Yes, I clean my apartment!
 I bet my mom would be proud of me when she reads this.
-I don’t sweep the floor every day but I make sure I do it on a Sunday night.
+To be honest, I don’t sweep the floor every day but I make sure I do it on a Sunday night.
 I also mop it after sweeping.
 I feel adult every time I do this.
-Oh I forgot to mention, I’m not paying for rent, electricity, and water supply. (#blessed!)
+Oh, I forgot to mention, I’m not paying for rent, electricity, and water supply. (#blessed!)
 It’s included in my perks.

 My clothes are soaked in a detergent while I’m writing this.
 I don’t have a washing machine, that’s why I hand wash my stuff.
 I think 50% of the clothes I wear here are given to me by other people. (#blessed!)
 In return, I give back to those people who can use the clothes more.
 I donate some to Beautiful Store.
 I’ve been trying to have a minimalist lifestyle, I hope I can write about it in the near future.

 I seldom go out on a Sunday Night.
 I prefer home-cooked meals.
 For the past few months of living alone, I’ve learned how to cook a meal for myself. (#blessed!)
 I’ve learned how to make use of the ingredients available in my kitchen.
 Most of the time, I cook fried kimbap on a Sunday night.